Our Training session schedule is on the Calendar page.

 RUN LEADER SCHEDULE

-The Scheduler will maintain the calendar, communicating dates and contingency arrangements to run leaders in advance.
+The Run Scheduler will maintain the session rota, communicating dates and contingency arrangements to run leaders in advance via email and Run Leader/Committee Facebook pages.

 Lymm Runners Run Leader Guide Provides general advice on leading a run.